transmitterdan/VDRplayer/README.md

 *  -d IP_Address | --dest=IP_Address  UDP destination IP address.
 Default will resolve to 'localhost'
 *  -o IP_Address | --host=IP_Address  TCP server IP address.
 This must resolve to a valid IP address on this computer.
-*      NOTE: These two options are mutually exclusive
+*      NOTE: The dest and host options are mutually exclusive

 *  -p # | --port=#  optional communication port number.
 Any valid port is accepted.